AzlanGitHub/java/README.md

 IDE (e.g., IntelliJ IDEA, Eclipse)
 Installation
 Clone the repository:
-bash
+bash:
 git clone https://github.com/yourusername/todo-application.git
-Navigate to the project directory: bash cd todo-application
+Navigate to the project directory:
+bash:
+cd todo-application
-Build the project using Maven:
+Build the project using Maven

-bash
+bash:
-mvn clean install
+mvn clean install -
 After the build completes, you can run the application using the following command:

 bash